Longevity Industry in Switzerland:

 The choice of Switzerland as the subject of the Aging Analytics Agency’s regional Longevity industry report series is justified for a number of reasons.

 Since its earliest publications, Aging Analytics Agency has been identifying the components that would need to work together in order to orchestrate a Fourth Industrial Revolution, a revolution in human Longevity that will transform the “silver tsunami” (global aging population) from a threat into an opportunity.
 Aging Analytics Agency predicted this revolution emerging from 'Longevity-progressive' countries, which it defined not simply as countries with high investment in biomedical technology such as the US or China, but countries most capable of integrating AI into their economic, financial, and healthcare systems.

 Longevity Industry in Switzerland: Landscape Overview is a case study of one of the most Longevity-progressive countries of all: Switzerland.
 It offers a comprehensive analysis of the Longevity-related challenges and opportunities it faces ahead.

 Longevity-progressive countries normally have large aging populations.
 The Swiss population is one of the oldest on the planet.
-This induces Swiss organizations, companies, institutes, etc, to follow the global ageing trend and boosts Switzerland as a centre of biomedical research and technology in the Longevity sphere.
+This induces Swiss organizations, companies, institutes, etc., to follow the global aging trend and boosts Switzerland as a centre of biomedical research and technology in the Longevity sphere.

 In examining Switzerland’s Longevity-progressive characteristics, we find that the country possesses the following unique strengths: